Reece-Reklai/palau_real_estate/README.md

-# Web Development Project
+Web Development

-I worked in a group of three.
-We developed a react application that allows users to view house listings for sale.
-Users can register and log-in through google firebase authentication.
-If user's login, then they can create their own house listing and put it up for sale to be viewed by others.
-Users can view the current weather for the island of palau on the homepage.
-Lastly, Users can contact us through the use of the email service we implemented: email/js
+Users can register/login through google firebase authentication.
+Users can view house listing for sale, data taken from firebase.
+User can view the current weather for the country of Palau implemented using web scraping.
+Users can contact us through the email service we created using email/js.